Flexible Bayesian inference for diffusion processes using splines: Conclusion

 \section{Conclusion}

-In this article we introduced the first Bayesian semi-parametric algorithm for simultaneous inference of both drift and diffusion coefficients of an SDE from discrete observations.
-The method avoids any time-discretization error.
+In this article we introduced a flexible Bayesian algorithm for simultaneous inference of both drift and diffusion coefficients of an SDE from discrete observations.
+The method avoids any time-discretization error and does not make any assumptions about the frequency or spacing of the observations; it is therefore naturally suited to handle time series data with missing observations.
 Key to our approach is to model indirectly using a spline basis suitable transformations of the drift and diffusion coefficients.
 We developed, with consideration of practical issues, an MCMC algorithm for sampling from the posterior of the basis parameters, given discrete observations from an SDE.
-We hope that visualisation of potential functional forms for $b$ and $\sigma$ will be a powerful investigative tool for practitioners, allowing them to refine their understanding of the processes they are studying.
+We hope that visualization of potential functional forms for $b$ and $\sigma$ will be a powerful investigative tool for practitioners, allowing them to refine their understanding of the processes they are studying.

 The range of real-world examples considered in the numerical section of this paper demonstrate the breadth of applicability of our methodology.
 In the illustrative example of Section \ref{sec:illustrative}, we showed that even in the presence of severe over-specification of the number of knots the recovery of true functions is possible.
 Analysis of the financial dataset resulted in conclusions largely in agreement with what has already been observed in the literature through the use of other, frequentist, non-parametric methods.
 Our methodology suggests that for the paleoclimatology and astrophysics examples a richer class of statistical models to those currently used by practitioners seems to be needed.
 This was aided by our ability to visualise plausible posterior functional forms of the drift and diffusion coefficients.